 User Acquisition Efficiency

-Earnings & Free Cash Flow
+Profitability & Free Cash Flow

-Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
-Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.
+Investors frequently analyze operating income to understand a business's core profitability.
+Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Key Takeaways from Meta's Q4 Results
+Key Takeaways from Meta's Q3 Results

 Is Now The Time?

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.